A week-long welcome

 When you enrol, you'll be emailed information on an HDR orientation session for higher degree by research students.
 The session is two hours long and runs at different times throughout the academic year.

 The sessions are offered each month.
-You'll learn about the services and facilities we offer, and you'll get the chance to connect with other commencing HDR students as well as meet and hear from current HDR students about their university experience.
+You'll learn about the services and facilities we offer, and get the chance to connect with other commencing HDR students, as well as meet and hear from current HDR students about their university experience.

 Upcoming HDR orientation dates